Roles and Permissions-Based Access Control

 So for now, you can separate business logic by roles and permissions, in other words, you may define what users can do within the system based on their role and permissions.

-You as an admin of the application, may define what parts of the system are accessible by other user roles.
+As an admin of the application, you may define what parts of the system are accessible by other user roles.

 How it works?